MAKES 12 ROLLS -FREEZE LEFTOVERS FOR ANOTHER TIME.

 12. Season with salt and pepper; cover over in an airtight container and place in the fridge overnight.

 14. After 20 minutes, place the casserole on the hob on a low heat and re-heat the winter vegetable cream.
-When you are ready to serve, warm the soup bowls, pour the soup into the bowl, and place the vegetable cream on top.
+When you are ready to serve, warm the soup bowls, pour the broth into each bowl, and pour the vegetable cream on top.
 Serve with the warmed rolls.
+Fab-uul-ousss!